lisandrogreco/write-commit-to-version-file/README.md

-# Write Version to File
+# Write Tage to Version File

+Based on `Write Version to File`

 A GitHub Action that fetches the latest git tag within a repo and writes this to a file.